 2020 Competition Winners

-Due to last years unfortunate shutdown, the winning piece was unable to be built, so we have the pleasure of including it in this year’s raffle.
-The 2020 winning design, Sappy Bench, was designed by Evan Smith and the D.W.E.M.
+The chosen them of the 2020 student design competition was Emotion.
+The winning design, Sappy Bench, was designed by Evan Smith and the D.W.E.M.
 Team, and was a response to the timely theme of Emotion.

 Sappy Bench is a response to the 2020 Design Challenge theme of Emotion.
 It plays visually with our concepts of feeling, with its steam bent arcs representing an abstract smile or frown.
 It also beckons you to become grounded for a moment.
 Happy, sad, smiley, frowny, this bench stays with us through the turbulent ups and downs we all face and, as an entryway bench, it warmly welcomes you home or bids you a fond farewell.
 During construction it was aptly named the Sappy Bench, for its blending of emotions (happy/sad) and for its stunning elm sap wood slab.